Web developers sometimes get the short end of the stick when it comes to building websites.

 Now, there are a lot of ways you can build a website quickly, like using a CMS or a static site-generator.
 But sometimes you have to handle code the old fashioned way, and you just need a little help.

 The good news is that there are a few things you can do to make building a website faster and more efficient than ever.
 Let’s take a look.

 #1.
 Use Browser Tools

 It should go without saying that if you’re building a website, you’re going to spend a lot of time on the web.
 So, as long as you’re there, why not put your browser to work for you?
 Here are a few popular options for browser add-ons that can save you time.

 Sometimes you’ll run into problems with your code not displaying properly on the front-end.
-Instead of searching through lines of code, you can quickly find the problem by using a browser extension like FireBug (for Firefox) or Chrome DevTools (for Chrome).
+Instead of searching through lines of code, you can quickly find the problem by using browser developer tools built into for Firefox or Chrome.

 Each allows you to inspect, edit, and monitor your code in any web page to see where things are working (as well as where they’re not working).

 Have a designer or client that’s super picky about the color of a font or element?
 Well, don’t sweat it.
 Available for both Chrome and Firefox, ColorZilla lets you select the exact color of an image or element and gives you the right color code.
 It can also be used to add and edit gradients in addition to some other helpful features.

 Wirify is a bookmarklet that lets you turn any web page into a wireframe in one click.
 It’s a great way to get a high level understanding of an existing website.